 The concept of order-generating dimensions is as much a "tool" as a "theory".
 That is why we have not developed many of the issues relevant to this concept in this text.
 Its purpose is to demonstrate the possible usefulness of this concept in detecting and describing the tensions.
-Therefore, instead of a twenty-page lecture on the theory, we present its outline and two examples of its application-in the aspect of a supra-individual manifestation-public discourse, and in the aspect of an individual biographical manifestation.
+Therefore, instead of a twenty-page lecture on the theory, we present its outline and two examples of its application-in the aspect of a supra-individual manifestation.
 It should be noted that these examples may seem dense and abbreviated, since the purpose of this article is not so much to describe the social reality itself but to present and propose a concept of order-generating dimensions.